 Live is evil spelt backwards.
 The precise moment I recognized this, I also came to accept that evil coexists with life.
 And this is not to give credence or prominence to it, but just for us to reflect on what Jesus told us……..”in this world you will have tribulations……”

 3. I could do something to help, anything.
 When people cry out for help we should find a way to help.
 And also when they don’t cry out for help, sometimes it’s not because they don’t need help.
-We need to share in pain collectively.

 Since Andrew, the stories have only grown in number.
-My cousin’s two sons- and that case is especially sad because they are acting up, I mean really acting up.
-I worry about the fact that they are loved but not understood.
-I also worry about there being no intervention for them.
+My cousins two sons- and their case is especially sad because they are acting up, I mean really acting up.
+I worry about the consequences of having no one understand what is happening and I also worry about there being no intervention for them.
 The side effects will be felt, not only by them but also by their families, the community and country.
 We have to make the connection………

 There are also other cases.
 The nine year old daughter of a former student of mine, teenagers, and the myriad others who we as adults just expect to toughen up, suck it up, forget and move on.
 Unfortunately that’s not how it works……pain not healed is only transferred.
 And this is not to say that those who access help ever forget totally.
 They don’t, they are only able to manage the feelings in a healthy way when they arise, as they inevitably will.
 Kids who have lost loved ones can become wholesome healthy adults but it’s not automatic, convenient or easy.
 There needs to be a lot intervention and a lot of love, they need to know that the love lost is about losing a piece of themselves, but even so that this can be transformed into something positive.
 It is a gift and it’s part of our shared humanity.
 They need to know that they are loved by others……….sometimes that’s all they, need just the knowledge that they are still loved, that someone cares.